Brachioplasty Surgery Essex

-Brachioplasty surgery is a type of body contouring surgery and is typically for those with loose skin and fat in the upper arms.
+Brachioplasty surgery is a type of body contouring surgery Essex and is typically for those with loose skin and fat in the upper arms.
 Otherwise known as arm lift surgery, it is often performed in patients who have lost a lot of weight and have been left with saggy skin in the upper arms.
 Brachioplasty surgery can be combined with liposuction to remove excess fat and skin in the upper arms.

 What To Expect From Brachioplasty Surgery

 If you are considering brachioplasty surgery, you will have an initial consultation with Mr Sierakowski.
-During this, you will discuss the reasons why you would like to undergo the surgery and what you are hoping to achieve.
+During this, you will discuss the reasons why you would like to undergo the plastic surgery Essex and what you are hoping to achieve.
 Mr Sierakowski will outline the options available to you and explain the potential risks and benefits of the surgery.
 In addition to this, he will go through the procedure in detail with you, provide you with as much information about brachioplasty as possible and answer any initial questions you may have.

 When you have made your decision to go ahead with the surgery, you will be invited for a second consultation.
 This is your opportunity to go through the planned surgery again and ask any final questions you may have.
 Both Mr Sierakowski and the team understand the importance of the choice you are making, which is why we offer full support from the moment you enquire right through to your recovery from the surgery.